Abdul-Sayed/react-notes-awsayed/Nextjs.md

 ## Data Fetching

 Data is fetched in the server before the broswer recieves anything.
 Normally fetching occurs from the browser within useEffect, but in Next, it occurs in the getStaticProps method which runs before the component is rendered, waits for the data, and renders the component with the available data.
+Only works in pages files.

 getStaticProps: fetches at build time